diracdeltafunk/wig-solver/README.md

-## wig-solver
+# wig-solver

-wig-solver is an API which finds optimal solutions to [whenisgood](https://whenisgood.net) scheduling problems.
+wig-solver is an API designed to work with its [companion chrome extension](https://github.com/diracdeltafunk/wig-solver-chrome), which finds optimal solutions to [Whenisgood](https://whenisgood.net) scheduling problems.